 In the last blog (last photo), I posted a photo of an Osprey carrying a fish.
 It was lunchtime on the Elizabeth.
 That fish, caught in the waters just off Money Point in Chesapeake, VA, that former Elizabeth River “dead zone,” appeared to weigh about as much as the Osprey.
 Heck, it likely weighed more!
 Here’s another picture of the same bird a few wing beats–and a few burned calories–down the flight path.
-One wouldn’t use “down the road” there.
+“Down the road” just wouldn’t apply.

 Aerodynamics and Bird Flight